zitrus2k/processkillerv1/README.md

 Hello User!

 This Application is still in Development, so it might be buggy.
-You can modify this code howoever you want.
+You can modify this code however you want.

 Made in VS2022 on C#